WEC-Sim/bemio/doc/source/api_io.rst

 	# Write the data to a SHDF file named shdf_example.h5
 	bem.write_hdf5(data=nemoh_data_obj.data, out_file='shdf_example.h5')

-Once the data is written to the HDF5 file, it can be viewed using `HDFVIEW`_.
+Once the data is written to the HDF5 file, it can be viewed using HDFVIEW.
 The figure below shows the structure of the SHDF produced by `bemio` from the NEMOH data.
 Note that the NEMOH simulation was of a two-body point absorber.

 .. figure::  _static/rm3_hdf5.png
    :align:   center